OSC/ood-documentation/source/app-development/add-jupyter/customize-attributes.rst

-.. _add-jupyter-customize-attributes:
+.. _app-development-add-jupyter-customize-attributes:

 Customize Attributes
 ====================

 Now we will customize the app to work on a given cluster.
-Be sure that you walk through :ref:`add-jupyter-software-requirements` for the given cluster ahead of time.
+Be sure that you walk through :ref:`app-development-add-jupyter-software-requirements` for the given cluster ahead of time.

 Modify Form File
 ----------------